pingcap/blog/how-we-compiled-a-golang-database-in-the-browser-using-webassembly.md

 ---
-title: How We Compiled a Golang Database in the Browser Using WebAssembly
+title: "How We Compiled a Golang Database in the Browser Using WebAssembly"
 author: ['Joshua Zhou']
 date: 2019-10-16
 summary: We compiled a Golang database (TiDB) into an in-browser database using WebAssembly (Wasm).
 This post introduces why and how we built an in-browser database.